ceo-py/Task-Discord-Bot/README.md

 You can copy the task name from https://judge.softuni.org/ and pm the bot with that name, he will provide you the answer code in python, java, c#, js, mssql and html & css.
 Full functionality check [here](https://www.ceo-py.eu/DiscordBot/)

+Your Feedback Matters: Help Shape the Future of Itask Bot We're always looking for ways to improve our bot and make it even more helpful and engaging for our users.
+That's why we're inviting you to share your feedback and suggestions. [here](https://github.com/ceo-py/Task-Discord-Bot/discussions).

 Installation:

 All you have to do is invite the bot to your discord server and be in a server where the bot is present.